 3 rd day: The Riviera of the great botanist

 After breakfast you travel to Dolceacqua in the Valle Nervia.
-From here you will set out for the locations which constitute the roots of the Doria’s, the “Dogi” of the proud Maritime Republic of Genoa.
-The excursion winds its way through Dolceacqua, Isolabona, Apricale and Perinaldo where you will discover a strong and exuberant environment, a land of olives, of vineyards and of fascinating medieval villages which have managed to conserve and protect their ancient traditions.
+From here you will set out for the locations where the Dorias, the “Dogi” of the proud Maritime Republic of Genoa originated.
+The excursion winds its way through Dolceacqua, Isolabona, Apricale and Perinaldo where you will discover a flourishing natural environment, a land of olives, of vineyards and of fascinating medieval villages which have managed to conserve and protect their ancient traditions.

-Then, you travel to Isolabona where at lunchtime you will feast on a rich selection of local delicacies at the ancient oil press: olive pate, sundried tomatoes, olives in oil and fresh cheese all together on the table alongside the most prestigious local wines.
+You will arrive at Isolabona in time for lunch, where you will be able to feast on a wide selection of local delicacies at the ancient olive oil press: olive pate, sun-dried tomatoes, olives in oil and fresh cheese alongside the most prestigious local wines.
 The Valle Nervia is also home to the most prestigious jewel in the local wine crown, Rossese.
-This superb ruby red varietal is produced in Dolceacqua.
+This superb ruby red vintage is produced in Dolceacqua.

-In the afternoon your journey will take you to the Hanbury Gardens which are to be found in La Mortola.
+In the afternoon your journey will take you to the Hanbury Gardens in La Mortola.
 This is an exotic paradise of 18 hectares which was created in 1867 by Sir Thomas Hanbury.
-Here Hanbury transplanted species from all over the world, the veritable “fruits” of his innumerable journeys.
-In every season this garden revels in the splendour of its avenues, pergolas, hothouses, terraces and wells.
+Here he transplanted species from all over the world, the veritable “fruits” of his innumerable journeys.
+In every season this garden revels in the splendor of its avenues, pergolas, hothouses, terraces and wells.

 Return to hotel, dinner and overnight stay.